SirDon3/part0/NewNoteDiagram/Diagram.md

     server-->>browser:  Ask for new HTTP GET request deactivate server

-    Note left of server: Ask the browser to do a new HTTP GET request to the address defined in the header's Location
+    Note left of server: Request that the browser send a new HTTP GET request to the URL listed in the Location header

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server